SOREL-GmbH/sorel_connect_ha/README.md

 ## Troubleshooting

+### MQTT Connection Issues

+**Using HA MQTT mode:**

+1. Verify the MQTT integration is configured: **Settings** → **Devices & Services** → **MQTT**
+2. Check the MQTT integration is connected to your broker
+3. Test MQTT with another integration or the MQTT developer tools

+**Using custom broker mode:**

+1. Verify your MQTT broker is running and accessible
+2. Check hostname, port, and credentials are correct
+3. Test connection with a tool like MQTT Explorer or mosquitto_sub

 ### No devices discovered

-1. Verify your MQTT broker is running and accessible
+1. Verify MQTT connection is working (see above)
 2. Check that your Sorel device is publishing to the correct topics
+3. Check the MQTT Connection Status binary sensor in Home Assistant
-3. Enable debug logging (see below)
+4. Enable debug logging (see below)
-4. Verify the topic prefix matches your device configuration
+5. Verify the topic prefix matches your device configuration

 ### Missing sensors